josefaidt/josef.dev/content/posts/global-eslint.md

 ## ESLint

 In this brief tutorial we will be using VSCode + ESLint extension to point our editor to wherever we decide to drop our ESLint config file.
 First things first, let's install ESLint!
-We will be using <a href="https://yarnpkg.org" target="_blank">Yarn</a> to install our packages.
+We will be using [Yarn](https://yarnpkg.org) to install our packages.
 Open your terminal and input the following:

 `yarn global add eslint`